bevyengine/rfcs/rfcs/29_centralized_run_criteria.md

     .add_system(player_dmg_buff_system.with_run_criteria(PlayerControlCriteria::CanAttack))
 ```

+Note that only labels that appear on just one criteria can be utilized for reusing criteria results: the label to criteria relationship must be unambiguous.

 Since run criteria aren't forbidden from having side effects, it might become necessary to define an explicit execution order between them.
-This is done almost exactly as with regular systems, the main difference is that the label must be unique (to facilitate reuse, and piping - covered elsewhere):
+This is done exactly as with regular systems:
 ```rust
 schedule
     .add_run_criteria(run_if_player_can_attack.label(PlayerControlCriteria::CanAttack))